bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 The official Nvidia proprietary drivers works well in Bedrock Linux if set up properly.

-Note, the proprietary nvidia drivers are functionally two components: the userland component and the kernel module.
+The proprietary nvidia drivers are functionally two components: the userland component and the kernel module.
 The goal is to get the kernel module in `/lib/modules` so it can be utilized by the rest of the system and to get the userland component into (1) the ~{stratum~} that provides xorg and (2) other ~{strata~} which you would like to have graphics acceleration.
-Finally, note that mixing nvidia driver version probably isn't a good idea; it may be best to stick with a single version everywhere.
+Finally, note that mixing Nvidia driver version probably isn't a good idea; it may be best to stick with a single version everywhere.

+While many distros do provide proprietary Nvidia drivers in their repos, different ~{strata~} will most likely have different versions of the driver.
-First, download the appropriate release of the nVidia Linux drivers as can be found [here](http://www.nvidia.com/object/unix.html).
+Since uniformity is desired here, use the official Nvidia Linux drivers from the Nvidia website instead.
+Download the appropriate release of the Nvidia Linux drivers from [here](http://www.nvidia.com/object/unix.html).
 Keep it somewhere that will continue across reboots, as you may reboot soon.

-Note that nvidia's proprietary drivers do not play nicely with the nouveau drivers, and so the nouveau drivers must be disabled.
+Nvidia's proprietary drivers do not play nicely with the nouveau drivers, and so the nouveau drivers must be disabled.
 Create or append to the file at `/etc/modprobe.d/blacklist` the following:

 	blacklist nouveau